 Monthly change in nonfarm payroll jobs

-Seasonally adjusted jobs in Austin increased by 0.3% from March to April.
-Texas jobs grew by 0.1%, and jobs grew 0.2% nationally.
-Austin has regained 84% of the jobs lost in March and April of 2020 by April 2021 in the seasonally adjusted series.
+Seasonally adjusted jobs in Austin increased by 0.4% from January to February.
+Texas and U.S. jobs grew by 0.6% and 0.4% respectively.
+Austin regained all of the jobs lost in March and April of 2020 by April 2021 in the seasonally adjusted series.

 Unemployment insurance claims